d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

  * `id` string which by default is generated as a `QUuid` but can be substituted with any string value
  * `dirty`, `local` and `favorited` boolean flags
  * `dict` which is a collection of arbitrary data in the form of `QVariant`s indexed by strings

-### Enumerations registered in Qt's meta object system with Q_ENUM_NS macro

-Enumerations such as error codes in `EDAMErrorCode.h` were marked with [Q_ENUM_NS](https://doc.qt.io/qt-5/qobject.html#Q_ENUM_NS) macro if QEverCloud is built with Qt >= 5.8 and if the corresponding CMake option `BUILD_WITH_Q_NAMESPACE` is enabled (it is enabled by default).
-This macro adds some introspection capabilities for the bespoke enumerations.

-in case build is done with Qt >= 5.8.
-This macro adds some introspection capabilities through Qt's meta object system for these enumerations.

 ### Elements of Evernote types registered in Qt's meta object system with Q_PROPERTY and Q_GADGET macros